-UPON ACCEPTANCE INTO THE NURSING PROGRAM THE FOLLOWING WILL BE REQUIRED:
+UPON ACCEPTANCE INTO THE PRACTICAL NURSING PROGRAM THE FOLLOWING WILL BE REQUIRED:

-- DRUG SCREENING (site determined by ECC) - MEDICAL EXAMINATION with Satisfactory Results (Departmental form provided).
+DRUG SCREENING (site determined by ECC)

+MEDICAL EXAMINATION - with Satisfactory Results (Departmental form provided).
 Must be in a state of physical and mental health compatible with the responsibilities of a nursing career.
-A physical examination, including selected diagnostic tests and immunizations, is required after acceptance at your cost (the form is provided in acceptance packet). - SATISFACTORY FINGERPRINT/CRIMINAL BACKGROUND CHECK - CURRENT CPR CARD From either American Heart Association (BCLS-C) for Healthcare Provider (Basic Cardiac Life Support), or the American Red Cross CPR for the Professional Rescuer. - MALPRACTICE INSURANCE (for the LPN to RN Bridge Program only) must be obtained and carried throughout the program of study. - APPLICATION DEADLINES: - Prelicensure: December 1st prior to the year for which you are applying.
-Transcripts must be on file by January 31st at 4:30 p.m.
-(If the 31st falls on a weekend, it will be the following Monday.) - LPN to RN Bridge: August 1st for the LPN to RN Bridge applicants.
-Transcripts must be on file by August 31st at 4:30 p.m.
-(If the 31st falls on a weekend, it will be the following Monday.)

-NOTE TO ALL STUDENTS: It is the RESPONSIBILITY of the STUDENT to maintain communication with the Nursing and Allied Health office to ensure that their application file is complete and up to date with current admission requirements by the noted deadlines above.
-You may call (636) 584-6616 or e-mail julie.beck@eastcentral.edu.
+A physical examination, including selected diagnostic tests and immunizations, is required after acceptance at your cost (the form is provided in acceptance packet).

+SATISFACTORY FINGERPRINT/CRIMINAL BACKGROUND CHECK

+CURRENT CPR CARD - From either American Heart Association (BCLS-C) for Healthcare Provider (Basic Cardiac Life Support), or the American Red Cross CPR for the Professional Rescuer.

 NOTE TO ALL STUDENTS: Admission to the program is competitive in nature and is not guaranteed.
 A selection committee ranks all applications and admission is granted to the most qualified applicants.
-Applicants can improve their chances of admission by maintaining a high GPA, completing pre- and corequisite courses and scoring high on the nursing entrance exam.
+Applicants can improve their chances of admission by maintaining a high GPA, completing pre- and co-requisite courses and scoring high on the nursing entrance exam.
 It should be understood that satisfactorily meeting minimum requirements does not automatically guarantee admission.

-MISSION STATEMENT, PHILOSOPHY, FRAMEWORK, INTEGRATED CONCEPTS, AND OUTCOME MEASURES OF EAST CENTRAL COLLEGE NURSING PROGRAM
+MISSION STATEMENT, PHILOSOPHY, FRAMEWORK, INTEGRATED CONCEPTS, AND OUTCOME MEASURES OF EAST CENTRAL COLLEGE PRACTICAL NURSING PROGRAM